ciaranmooney/backup/README.md

 * Create and securely store a GPG key (ie offline, printout).
 The key will be backed up in an encrypted file.
 If the key is lost from the laptop, recovery will not be possible
-* Currently unable to rsync either, there isn't enough space on the piDrive for the temperary files.
 * rysnc seems to work but takes just less than 24 hours for a full backup.
 May be worth segregating small, medium and large files.